Top 10 Spouse Visa Extension FAQs

 How do I meet the financial requirement for a spouse visa extension?

 Just as in your spouse visa entry clearance application, you will need to meet a financial requirement.

-The financial requirement can be met in a number of ways including through employment, self-employment, property rental income, pension income, savings etc. In certain circumstances you may be able to rely on a combination of these.
+The financial requirement can be met in a number of ways including through employment, self-employment, property rental income, pension income, savings etc. In certain circumstances, you may be able to rely on a combination of these.
 Applications where the income is derived from employment (or self-employment as a Director) from a specified limited company, or from self-employment can be slightly more complex as further documentation is required.

 If you rely on cash savings alone, you will need to show that you have £62,500, plus additional sums if you have children.
 This post covers using cash savings in order to satisfy the spouse visa extension financial requirement.

 Do I need to take another English Language test?

 If you were required to sit an English Language test in order to meet the English language requirements for your entry clearance application, you may need to sit another test at a higher level.

 Spouse visa extension applications require evidence to show that, since entering the UK, your English Language skills have improved.
 The required level for the test at the extension stage is A2 of the Common European Framework for References.

 Tests must be completed at a provider approved by the Secretary of State.

 You may previously have relied on a degree that was taught in English to meet the language requirement.
 You will need to resubmit the degree certificate and any confirmation from UK ENIC, if relevant.